Hawkeye Ace De Luxe

 |Country of Origin:||United Kingdom|

 The only obvious difference between the Hawkeye Ace Deluxe and the Hawkeye Ace is that the former is fitted with strap mounting points.
-However it is possible that the lens is of better quality, but this has as yet to be confirmed.
-The camera was made for supply as a premium camera.
+The camera was made for supply primarily as a premium camera and was not listed in Kodak catalogues.

 |Plate / Film Size:||127 rollfilm|